Comparing kits to a known relative when multiple siblings have tested

 We can’t compare these results to those in Part 2 because I didn’t use six siblings for that analysis.
 But the rankings of the above methods is the same here as is was for three, four, and five siblings.
 I find that pretty convincing, especially combined with the findings of Part 2, that the methods shown as the best-performing are indeed very accurate.

 I can’t help but think of a new question when seeing all of these results: If twinning is so bad, what happens if I enter other close relatives, besides full-siblings, into a WATO tree?
 The reason that including close relationships doesn’t work as well is generally thought to be because of a lack of independence in the probabilities.
 If using siblings doesn’t work well, there’s no question in my mind that entering aunts/uncles/nieces/nephews and other close relationships won’t work well either.
 Really, I think it’d be best to only enter one match per line from the MRCA.
 But there’s nothing stopping us from using the methods above to add, say, your own DNA plus that of an aunt.
-I wrote an article about that years ago and even have a tool that helps you calculate the theoretical DNA coverage (you might have to clear your browser history to get it to work).
+I wrote an article about that years ago and even have a tool that helps you calculate the theoretical DNA coverage.

 Here’s something else that’s pretty cool—I solved a 27-year mystery while I was finishing up writing this article.
 A man wanted to know who his father was and wanted my help.
 I found that his top match at 23andMe also had a full-sibling on that site.
 And that’s a great thing about 23andMe—they include the most basic and essential tools like chromosome browsers.
 One of the first things I did was to combine the distinct segments of the siblings.
 This gave me a very limited number of relationships that their father could have had to the man I was helping.
 It took less than 2 and a half hours for me to name the father.
 It sure feels great to help people, and what a wonderful coincidence that I had an opportunity to use the above methods just as I was wrapping up the study!